michaellihs/michaellihs.github.io/_posts/2022-11-23-avoid-platform-monolith.md

 * why invest?
   * t2market, cost efficiency, reliabilit, security

-* reality check for dev platforms ("have you faced these challenges?")
+* reality check for dev platforms

-  * become bottlenecks
+   > "have you faced one or more of these challenges?"

+  * platform becomes a bottleneck
-  * low adoption
+  * low adoption rate amongst developers
   * insufficient performance
-  * new features take long time
+  * new features take long time to be implemented
   * costs are rising

-> online poll reveals: "some of them apply to 57% of the audience"
+> online poll reveals: "some of the points above applied to 57% of the audience"

 Why do platforms fail?
 ----------------------

-* treating cloud like on-prem DCs
+* treating the cloud like on-prem DCs
-  * delegated to team that previously maintained on prem DC
+  * delegated to a team that previously maintained the on-prem DC
-  * ticket based
+  * ticket-based
   * silos
   * no interaction with outer world
-  * no prod thinking
+  * no product thinking
   * "it takes more to enable autonomous teams and the business value you want to achieve"
 * not planning for right scale
   * scaling up AND scaling down (starting with tons of resources, not really required)